NEOAdvancedTechnology/smpte2110-40-dissector/README.md

 ```
 ./parse_CC.sh --in=<PCAP_FILE> --out=<CC_DATA_EXTRACTED_FILE>
 ```
-or to output in stdout
+or to output in stdout:
 ```
 ./parse_CC.sh --in=<PCAP_FILE> -v
 ```